sternelee/vai/AI_BROWSER_README.md

-# VaiBrowser - AI-Powered Mobile Browser
+# Vai Browser - AI-Powered Mobile Browser

 VaiBrowser is an intelligent mobile browser that combines the lightweight efficiency of Via Browser with advanced AI capabilities and cutting-edge features including performance optimization, user script support, and **Model Context Protocol (MCP) tools integration**.